Please click on one of the questions below

 How do I use the corpus?

 Once the corpus has been published, we will provide detailed instructions on how to use it and its associated tools.
+Also see the Explore the Corpus section of this website.

 I would like to use the mobile phone app but don’t own an iPhone or iPad – what can I do?